Marwaynemclovin/prework-study-guide/README.md

 # Prework Study Guide Webpage

 ## Description
 My motivation for this project was to learn the foundations of HTML, CSS,  JavaScript and Git.
 This allowed for future projects to be completed with greater ease and efficiency.
-Without the completetion of work, there is the potential to become lost in future projects.
-Therefore this project filled the gaps of knowledge I have for coding.
+Without the completion of work, there is the potential to become lost in future projects.
+Therefore, this project filled the gaps of knowledge I have for coding.

 ## Installation
 N/A